 The average length of stay may be influenced by the age of those injured, with younger people staying fewer days in hospital than older people across all cause categories.
 Older people recover more slowly and are more likely to have additional health problems or complications.
 This particularly affects the statistics for causes with higher proportions of older people, such as falls.

 Note: Includes admissions that are transfers from 1 hospital to another or transfers from 1 admitted care type to another within the same hospital, except where care involves rehabilitation procedures.

-Over 13,700 injury hospitalisations (2.5% of all cases) involved a stay in an intensive care unit (ICU) in 2018–19.
-Intentional self-harm and drowning and submersion were the causes most likely to result in ICU time (Figure 8).
+Over 12,400 injury hospitalisations (2.4% of all cases) involved a stay in an intensive care unit (ICU) in 2019–20.
+Undetermined intent and intentional self-harm were the causes most likely to result in time in an ICU (Figure 8).

 For more detail, see Data tables A12–13.

 This section provides summary statistics firstly about the parts of the body injured in hospitalised cases, and secondly about the types of injury commonly sustained.

 In 2019–20, the head and neck was the body part most often identified as the principal site of injury in hospitalisations (Figure 9).
 To some extent this may reflect the inherently serious nature of head and neck injuries.

 Note: Body part refers to the principal reason for hospitalisation.
 Number and percentage of injuries classified as Other, multiple and incompletely specified body regions and Injuries not described in terms of body region not shown—see Data table A11.